sidonieB/Workflows/2_target_capture_data_analysis.md

 do python intronerate.py --prefix $name done < namelist.txt
 ```
+OR adapt this command for slurm as shown in the example_scripts folder for the main command.
+**NB:** As of 2019, there was a bug in the main release for intronerate, so intronerate.py had to be replaced by the intronerate.py available in the dev branch of the HybPiper github.
+See [here] (https://github.com/mossmatters/HybPiper/issues/41).
+It may still be the case so better check!

 ### Gathering (supposedly) homologous regions from all samples
 After HybPiper has run, you can make a file for each target region provided in the reference file, using Matt Johnson's retrieve_sequences.py script from the HybPiper directory.